jfcaetano/ESA-Vanadium-Yield/README.md

 ### 3. **ESA-Vanadium-Database-v1.csv**
 This CSV file represents the **first version of the ESA Vanadium dataset**, which includes the raw experimental data collected from various epoxidation reactions.
 The data primarily consists of:
 - Descriptors related to the catalysts, ligands, substrates, solvents, and reaction conditions.
-- Target variables like `Yield`, `Enantiomeric Excess (EE)`, and other outcome measures of the reaction.
+- Target variables like `Yield`, and other outcome measures of the reaction.

 ### 4. **ESA-Vanadium-Database-with-descriptors.csv**
 This file is an **enhanced version** of the original dataset (`ESA-Vanadium-Database-v1.csv`), where molecular descriptors for each component (catalyst, substrate, ligand) have been added.
 These descriptors are used as features for machine learning models and were likely generated from the `.mol` files in the `Mol Files` folder.